terrytangyuan/terrytangyuan.github.com/_posts/2023-08-14-argo-workflows-v3.5.markdown

 Additionally, thanks to [#10145](https://github.com/argoproj/argo-workflows/pull/10145) by [Isitha Subasinghe](https://github.com/isubasinghe), the Argo Workflows UI can parse JSON structured logs.

+User information in suspended nodes when resuming is also available.
+Thanks to [Tomoki Yamaguchi](https://github.com/toyamagu-2021) via [#11763](https://github.com/argoproj/argo-workflows/pull/11763).

+Search functionality has been added for WorkflowTemplates page in [#11684](https://github.com/argoproj/argo-workflows/pull/11684) by [sunyeongchoi](https://github.com/sunyeongchoi).

 We'll be continuously improving the UI/UX.
 If you are interested in contributing, please check out the [UI/UX improvements project board](https://github.com/orgs/argoproj/projects/29).

 ### CLI